Millstreet railway station: Facilities

 The station has two platforms, but only one is ever used.
 The track meets the main Millstreet-Mallow road on the Kerry direction, and can be a small hazard, but it is relatively safe since the introduction of barriers.
 There is a ticket office where information can be found and tickets sold.
 There is one toilet catering for both male and female, and there is a ticket vending machine.
 There is a small car park to the entrance to the station and an overflow car park across the road.

 Services

 Normally twelve trains pass through Millstreet every day in each direction, depending on the day of the week, with an average interval of approximately two hours between trains.
 Most services are operated by Commuter railcars, but four service each day both ways is normally operated by an InterCity 22000 Class train.

-The station is one of the best maintained on the island of Ireland, and is of great use to the local community, as Macroom is also served by this station.
-The station continues to successfully cater for the mid-Cork region.
+The station is one of the best maintained on the island of Ireland, and serves the local community, as Macroom is also served by this station.
+The station caters for the mid-Cork region.